-Our Grassfed Lambs grown for our customers in Eastern Washington and the greater Seattle area are Southdown / Texel cross and Suffolk / Hampshire cross, both of which are known to excel on pasture; this means we feed grass and only grass.
-Texel meat is #1 in muscle score, lean, tender and low in intra seam fat yielding a generous loin eye (lamb chops).
+Our Grassfed Lambs are Southdown / Texel cross and Suffolk / Hampshire cross, both of which are known to excel on pasture eating grass and only grass.
+Texel meat is #1 in muscle score, lean, tender and low in intra seam fat, yielding a generous loin eye (lamb chops).
 With the Southdown influence our meat will have a wonderful mild flavor.
-Suffolk are recognized by their black face and have Southdown in their breeding history.
-The Hampshire also has Southdown in it’s breeding history and will yield a mild flavor.

 On average, a 3-ounce serving of lamb has only 175 calories and meets the Food and Drug Administration’s (FDA) definition for lean.
 According to FDA guidelines, lean meat has less than 10 grams of fat, less than 4.5 grams of saturated fat, and less than 95 milligrams of cholesterol per 100 grams (or 3.5 ounces).